happywithxpl/GeneMiner/README.md

 **View Results**

-Click on the `Results` button to view the results after the GeneMiner has completed
+Click on the `Results` button to view the results after the GeneMiner has completed.

+Don't worry if you notice that the output text box in the GUI appears to be "paused."
+It's because some steps are time-consuming (e.g., filtering reads and assembly).
+You can click on the `Results` button to check the exact progress .
+To avoid interrupting the program, do not attempt to read or write the existing files.

+According to the processing order of GeneMiner, it will generate: `reference_database <folder>  `，`filtered_out <folder>`，`assembled_out <folder>`，`GM_results <folder>`，`bootstrap_out <folder> `（if using the `-bn` parameter),`results.csv <file>` in order.

 **Clear the screen**